khoab1126/Tunely-Group-Crud-Lab/README.md

 ![GA Cog](https://camo.githubusercontent.com/6ce15b81c1f06d716d753a61f5db22375fa684da/68747470733a2f2f67612d646173682e73332e616d617a6f6e6177732e636f6d2f70726f64756374696f6e2f6173736574732f6c6f676f2d39663838616536633963333837313639306533333238306663663535376633332e706e67)
 # Welcome to Tunely lab

 This is a Full CRUD project using Express
 - For this lab we'll be working in teams!
  * Standby for further intruction from your instructors as to which team you'll be joining.
  * Be prepared to have a remote teammate _This is also very real-world like too_

 Prerequisites:
 * jQuery, AJAX
-* Express server, static assets
+* Express server static assets
 * RESTful design
 * JSON serving /api routes
 * Bootstrap - the lab will introduce modals